When Poisonous Spiders Bite

 You can limit the number of spiders in your home by having it sprayed with insecticide.
 Be sure to use only a licensed pest control company to do this.
 Insecticides carry their own risks, particularly if children, pets, or pregnant or nursing women are in the home.

 Recognizing poisonous spiders

-There are 5 different species of widow spiders, including the black widow, in the U.S. Of these, only 3 are black.
-And only the black widow has the classic reddish-orange "hourglass" shape on its belly.
+There are five different species of widow spiders, including the black widow, in the U.S. Of these, only three are black.
+And only the black widow has the classic reddish orange "hourglass" shape on its belly.
 The bite of any of the widow types can cause a fairly severe reaction.
 The black widow causes the most frequent and severe poisonings.
 Black widows are not aggressive spiders unless they are provoked.
-They generally live in dark, quiet, undisturbed areas in and around a home such as closets and basements.
+They generally live in dark, quiet, undisturbed areas in and around a home, such as closets and basements.

 If you are bitten by a black widow spider, the area of the bite may begin to swell and hurt after about a half hour.
 The venom of a black widow spider is a neurotoxin.
 This means it affects the nerves and the brain.
 These are symptoms of a black widow spider bite:

 Muscle cramps or twitches, often near the site of the bite